IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 Current attention mechanisms come from research on Seq2seq networks, which goal is to transform an input sequence into another (sorry for oversimplifying, but I don’t want to waste your time).
 They are constituted of an Encoder generating a representation of the input sequence, and a Decoder that receives it and produces another sequence as output.
-Before the came of Transformer networks, Seq2seq models use to be the SOTA in important fields of Deep Learning such as NMT, chatbots, text summarization and image captioning.
+Before the rise of Transformer networks, Seq2seq models use to be the SOTA in important fields of Deep Learning such as NMT, chatbots, text summarization and image captioning.

-Their problems are well known: they struggle to process long sequences.
+Their problems are well known: *they struggle to process long sequences*.

 Imagine a typical seq2seq model with LSTM layers: